BMSCE-EEE/test-1-adminedarc/README.md

 <br> 0.
-Write a program to Print your name. using >
+Write a program to Print your name.
 <br>Expression
 <br> 1.
 Write a program to Add two numbers
 <br> Functions